FAQ – Types of Myocarditis

 Written By Monte Willis MD, PhD, FASCP, FCAP

 What are the clinical classifications of myocarditis?

-A: Myocarditis can be classified in a number of different ways.
-Recently, experts have proposed a three-tiered classification system for acute myocarditis, based by increasing certainly of the diagnosis and presentation.
+A: Myocarditis can be classified in several different ways.
+Recently, experts have proposed a three-tiered classification system for acute myocarditis, based on increasing the certainty of the diagnosis and presentation.

 - Probable acute myocarditis.
 The diagnosis of probable acute myocarditis is made if one of four clinical syndromes can be identified that are consistent with myocarditis.

 - Acute heart failure (inability for heart to perfuse the body)